-Children who run away from home or from care, provide a clear behavioural indication that they are either unhappy or do not feel safe in the place that they are living.
+Children who run away from home or from care, provide a clear behavioural indication that they are either unhappy or do not feel safe in the place of residence.
 Research shows that children run away from conflict or problems at home or school, neglect or abuse, or because children are being groomed by predatory individuals who seek to exploit them.
 Many run away on numerous occasions.